Sandwell Metropolitan Borough Council

 Sandwell Metropolitan Borough Council, or Sandwell Council, is the local authority of the Metropolitan Borough of Sandwell in the West Midlands, England.
 It is a metropolitan borough council and provides the majority of local government services in the borough.
 The council has been a member of the West Midlands Combined Authority since 2016.

-The council has been under Labour majority control since 1979.
+The council has been under Reform UK majority control since the May 2026 election.
 It is based at the Council House in Oldbury.

 History

 The metropolitan district of Sandwell and its council were created in 1974 under the Local Government Act 1972, covering the combined area of the former county boroughs of Warley and West Bromwich, which were both abolished at the same time.
 It was the second major overhaul of local government structures in the area in eight years; the borough of Warley had only been created in 1966 as a merger of the old boroughs of Oldbury, Rowley Regis and Smethwick, whilst the borough of West Bromwich had been enlarged in 1966 to absorb the area of the abolished boroughs of Tipton and Wednesbury (along with more minor adjustments to the boundaries with other neighbours).

 The new district was named Sandwell and it was one of the seven districts in the new metropolitan county of the West Midlands.
 The first election to the new council was held in 1973.
 For its first year the council acted as a shadow authority alongside the area's outgoing authorities.
 The new metropolitan district and its council formally came into being on 1 April 1974, at which point the old districts and their councils were abolished.
 The metropolitan district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 From 1974 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the West Midlands County Council.
 The county council was abolished in 1986 and its functions passed to the county's seven borough councils, including Sandwell, with some services provided through joint committees.

 Since 2016 the council has been a member of the West Midlands Combined Authority, which has been led by the directly elected Mayor of the West Midlands since 2017.
 The combined authority provides strategic leadership and co-ordination for certain functions across the county, but Sandwell Council continues to be responsible for most local government functions.

 In 2022 the government appointed commissioners to oversee the operation of certain functions at the council due to concerns about its performance.
 The commissioners were withdrawn in 2024 following improvements to the way the council operated.